-- 4.2.1 Protect and enhance environmental values, biodiversity and natural landscapes that draw visitors to and underpin the unique character, economy and prosperity of our Shire. - 4.2.2 Advocate to state and federal governments for waste-minimising design, manufacturing and packaging policy and legislation toward a circular regional economy. - 4.2.3 Foster and promote infrastructure that prioritises environmentally sustainable development and design principles that integrate and encourage amenity, accessibility, active and public transport and longer visitor stays. - 4.2.4 Attract and support environmentally sound industry, such as recycling plants, commercial solar arrays and waste to energy, including all forms of associated manufacturing. - 4.2.5 Foster and promote infrastructure that prioritises environmentally sustainable development and design principles that integrate and encourage amenity, accessibility, active and public transport and longer visitor stays.
+- 4.2.1 Protect, enhance and promote environmental values, biodiversity and natural landscapes that draw visitors to and underpin the unique character, economy and prosperity of our Shire. - 4.2.2 Advocate to state and federal governments for waste-minimising design, manufacturing and packaging policy and legislation toward a circular regional economy. - 4.2.3 Foster and promote infrastructure that prioritises environmentally sustainable development and design principles that integrate and encourage amenity, accessibility, active and public transport and longer visitor stays. - 4.2.4 Attract and support environmentally sound industry, such as recycling plants, commercial solar arrays and waste to energy, including all forms of associated manufacturing.